sunnysingh/sunnysingh.io/src/posts/javascript-promise/index.md

 ## Refactor wisely

-It's usually a pattern that when a new language feature comes out, developers rush to make their codebase follow that new syntax.
-As you saw in this article though, this is not always the wise thing to do.
+When a new language feature comes out, developers rush to make their codebase follow that new syntax.
+As you saw in this article, this is not always wise.
 Combining older syntax with the new can be a powerful way to keep your codebase simple and easy to understand for anyone new to it.